How to cure GERD Permanently: WHAT REALLY WORKS?

 Common reasons to think about surgery for your GERD are:

 - You failed to improve with medical management despite optimal drugs and compliance.

 - The endoscopy reveals severe esophagitis or esophageal complications such as benign stricture, Barrett’s esophagus.

-- Another potential indication is extra-esophageal symptoms such as laryngitis, cough, asthma, dental enamels; however, the study results about anti-reflux surgery are still controversial regarding these indications.
+- Another potential indication is extra-esophageal symptoms such as laryngitis, cough, asthma, and dental enamels; however, the study results about anti-reflux surgery are still controversial.
 Work with your doctor to determine the best option.

 PRO TIP: If you suffer from GERD and obesity ( especially if you have Body Mass Index >40), talk with your doctor about Bariatric surgery.

-Although bariatric surgery is not a direct antireflux surgery, you can obtain cure your GERD permanently through weight loss.
+Although bariatric surgery is not a direct anti-reflux surgery, you can permanently cure your GERD through weight loss.
 You can ask your doctor about the possibility and the efficacy of Bariatric surgery and the best type of operation that can help your acid reflux.